North American Arms: Bicycle guns

-NAA
+North American Arms

 The mini-revolvers produced by the company are five-shot, single-action revolvers, which have a spur trigger design.
 They are reminiscent of late 19th-century pocket revolvers, the main differences being their size and also that NAA's mini-revolvers are made completely of stainless steel.
 The design of the mini-revolvers was developed by Freedom Arms, which stopped selling these mini-revolvers in 1990 and then sold the design to North American Arms.

 In 1978, Dick Casull became a partner of Wayne Baker in the Freedom, Wyoming-based Freedom Arms firearms manufacturing business to produce a 5-shot mini revolver in .22 LR known as "The Patriot", later offered in .22 Short and .22 WMR, also a mini double action revolver, the Casull CA-2000 Mini.
 A 4-shot mini revolver was also produced by Freedom Arms.
 The production of mini-revolvers by Freedom Arms ceased in 1990.
 Casull was granted U.S. Patent 4385463 in 1983 for a floating firing pin for mini revolvers and U.S. Patent 4450992 in 1984 for a belt buckle holster that would hold a mini revolver.
 The mini-revolver design was sold to North American Arms.

 The company manufactures revolvers in the following calibers: